 How can I correlate contributions to votes?

 A national nonprofit group called MapLight allows users to search by bills, legislators, interest groups, contributions, companies, or topics, and see how contributions made correlate to votes cast.
-The groups runs a national website for federal politicians and issues and two state websites, including one for Wisconsin.
+The groups runs a national website for federal politicians.

 The Wisconsin Legislature: Bills and spending